nishantpoorswani/meta-radxa/README.md

 + Firmware file location fixed for RockPi-E
 + Bluetooth works for RockPi-S, RockPi-E and RockPi-4
 + Added Bluetooth Connectivity section in README.md
++ RockPi-S serial console changed from UART-2 to UART-0
++ Radxa binaries are taken from the radxa official repository

 ## Contributing <a name="contributing"></a>